5 min read, updated Aug-21

-Every Bitcoin trading strategy should include some form of risk management, such as a stop-loss.
+Every Bitcoin trading strategy should include some form of risk management, such as a Stop Loss order.
 All the Bitcoin trading Australia platforms we have listed include this functionality.
-This lets you set a price at which you’re happy to close the trade to minimise any losses.
+This lets you set a price at which you’re happy to close the trade to minimise any losses if the market moves against you.
+You should also look to place a Take Profit order to make sure you maximise your profits of any trade.
+These two features are essential to making sure you’re successful at trading and protecting your equity.
+To many times we have seen new trader lose their capital quickly because they haven’t implemented these two features.

 - Bitcoin is a digital or “Crypto” currency which was first launched in 2009 by “Satoshi Nakamoto”.

 - Based on Blockchain technology and is a completely independent peer-to-peer payment system, free from government regulation and control.

 - In its early stages, each Bitcoin was worth little more than 10c.
 Today that total is nearer $8,000 per coin.

 - The world’s most popular Cryptocurrency, Bitcoin has ridden a wave of popular sentiment to cement its place as one of the world’s most exciting assets.